lowRISC/ot-sca/doc/getting_started.md

 [OpenTitan](https://github.com/lowRISC/OpenTitan) repository.

-Below, we quickly outline the necessary steps for building the binaries for the CW310 and CW305 boards from the sources.
+Below, we quickly outline the necessary steps for building the binaries for the CW310 board from the sources.
 For more information on the build steps, refer to the [OpenTitan FPGA documentation](https://docs.opentitan.org/doc/ug/getting_started_fpga/).

 Note that below we use `$REPO_TOP` to refer to the main OpenTitan repository